Required Application Components

 You may also submit:

 - Arts Supplement, if applicable.
 If you've excelled in architecture, creative writing, dance, music, theater or visual arts, and would like us to consider your talent, consult Princeton's online Optional Arts Form.
-Early action application must mail materials by Nov.
-6; regular decision applicants must mail materials by Jan.
+Early action applicants must submit materials by Nov.
+7; regular decision applicants must submit materials by Jan.
 6. You can only submit your online arts supplement after we have received the Common Application.
 If you are unable to submit online, please use the paper Optional Arts Form.
 For a list of acceptable file formats and submission types, please download this PDF.

 - Interview.
 Depending on availability, once you have applied, you may be invited to interview with a member of one of our Princeton Alumni Schools Committees.
 If so, we encourage you to take advantage of this opportunity.
 Interviews take place after the Admission Office has received your application.
 Many Princeton Alumni Schools Committees have enough volunteers to offer every applicant an interview.
 As the interview is not a required element of the application, you will not be at a disadvantage if an interview is not available in your area.
 We do not offer on-campus interviews.

-You may use Princeton's Application Tracking System, which will be available in October of the year you are applying to verify whether we have received all your required application materials.
+Beginning in mid-October, you may use Princeton's Applicant Portal to verify whether we have received all your required application materials.
 You will receive a confirmation notice when we have received your application and another notice when we have received all required supporting materials.
 If your application is incomplete, we will let you know which pieces are missing.
-Beginning in October, you also may track the completeness of your application online, after registering using the PIN and email address you listed on your application.
+You also may track the completeness of your application online through the application portal.

 Single-choice early action application materials must be submitted by Nov.
-1. Regular decision application materials must be submitted by Jan.
-1, and we encourage students to submit their portion of the application by Dec.
+1, 11:59 p.m. applicant's local time.
+Regular decision application materials must be submitted by Jan.
+1, 11:59 p.m. applicant's local time, and we encourage students to submit their portion of the application by Dec.
 15, if possible.
 If you wish to apply for financial assistance, you must submit your Financial Aid Application by Feb.
 1. Early action applicants who have submitted a Financial Aid Application will be notified of their awards when they receive their early action decision in mid-December.
 Learn more about important application dates and deadlines.